Wide Push Up Vs Close Grip Push Up

 Furthermore, your lower body is raised from the floor, and the resistance your body provides is increased compared to doing the push-up on the floor.
 This makes the wide-hand decline push-up harder than the standard push-up.

-Which Type Of Push-up Should You Do?
+Which Type Of Push-Up Should You Do?

 For a more well-rounded physique, you might consider using various push-ups.